mikepeiman/frow-mikepeiman/_posts/2013-01-01-Testing-earlier-post.markdown

 date:   2013-1-1 11:15:00
 image: http://lorempixel.com/output/nightlife-q-c-50-50-8.jpg
 categories: tech coding web-development
-author: Mike Peiman
-lead: "This is the lead for this post.
-Use it like an excerpt, but more flexible."
 ---

 I'm going to try including some assets in blog posts, like this image: